freezlike/symfony-maintenance-bundle/README.md

 ### Activating Maintenance Mode

-To activate maintenance mode, set the `active` parameter to `true` in the configuration file:
+Set the `active` parameter to `true` and configure the next maintenance date:

 ```yaml
 maintenance: